Better Bodies, Better Minds: In Partnership with the Canadian Mental Health Association

 You might have seen our CEO, Chris Smith, on CTV News recently, sharing his passion for exercise and mental wellbeing.

 Of course, our partnership with CMHA is a big deal for us!
 We’re so proud to be associated with this wonderful organization.
 If you missed it the first time around, you can still see Chris’s moments of fame online.

-In the first interview, you’ll get a sneak peak of our Granville club and hear what Robert Fisher from the Canadian Mental Health Association Vancouver-Fraser branch has to say about the importance of staying active.
+In the first interview, you’ll get a sneak peak of our clubs and hear what Robert Fisher from the Canadian Mental Health Association Vancouver-Fraser branch has to say about the importance of staying active.